Biotin-thiamine-responsive basal ganglia disease: Diagnosis

 BTBGD can be diagnosed based on brain imaging and confirmed with genetic testing.
 Additional diagnostic tools include laboratory testing of biological fluids and reviewing autosomal recessive inheritance in the family history.

-Clinical Findings
+Clinical findings

-Brain Magnetic Resonance Imaging (MRI)
+Brain magnetic resonance imaging (MRI)

 The MRI of individuals with BTBGD may reveal lesions on the basal ganglia and central bilateral necrosis in the caudate nucleus and putamen.
 Vasogenic edema is also characteristic of BTBGD.
 Additional MRI findings include high T2 signal intensity with possible swelling in basal ganglia, and abnormal diffuse involvement of the subcortical white matter, cortical, and infratentorial brain.
 Involvement in the thalami, brain stem, and cerebellum may also be observed.

-Molecular Genetic Testing
+Molecular genetic testing

 Molecular genetic tests that can be performed for BTBGD include: